 Sometimes women involuntary hold their stool because they are afraid that straining will cause stress on the wound and the incision may open.
 If this is the case stool may build up in the rectum and becomes very dry and hard.
 Then having a bowel movement can be difficult and painful.
-In this case a laxative suppository may help to get rid of this plug and empty the rectum.
+In this case, a laxative suppository may help to get rid of this plug and empty the rectum.

 Use laxatives with care as they are not all the same.
 There are osmotic laxatives that draw water from the colon’s surrounding tissues to soften the stool.
 They are often used for women after hysterectomy surgery.
 Well, known are Milk of Magnesia or MOM, Kristalose, and Miralax.

 There are also stimulant laxatives that, as the name suggests, stimulate the inner lining of the bowel and can cause painful bowel contractions and diarrhea.
 A few examples include Senokot, Correctol and Dulcolax.

 Before using any type of laxative after gynecological surgery always ask your surgeon first, what he recommends in your situation.
 Oftentimes, a woman can continue to use a stool softener until her wounds are completely healed.

 You can find a list of 29 natural remedies for constipation after hysterectomy at the website of the Hysterectomy Association.co.uk.

 After you leave the hospital, adding plenty of fiber to your diet will reduce the risk of bowel problems like constipation after hysterectomy.